chriss9931/chriss9931.github.io/_posts/2022-03-31-particle-swarm-optimization.markdown

 categories: Project
 author: "Chris Summers"
 permalink: "ParticleSwarmOptimization"
+useMath: true
 ---
 This post is about a single objective particle swarm optimization algorithm.
 [Particle Swarm Optimization][Particle-Swarm-Optimization] is a nature-inspired heuristic optimization algorithm.
+A resource for psuedo code for this algorithm can be found [here][pseudo-code].
-It allows one to find the global minimum of a function subject to any constraints without calculating any gradients.
+This is one of several types of heuristic optimization algorithms that allow one to find the global minimum of a function subject to any constraints without calculating any gradients.

 Single objective optimization consists of finding the global miniumum of a function, $ f(x, y) $, over a range of bounds for x and y, and subject to some constraint.
 For example, consider the function: